This apartment has been renovated with a contemporary design that enhances its industrial character while improving its functionality.

-For professional advice, they approached local Renovation Consultants Jason and Michelle Zielinski, who helped them explore their opportunities for renovating.
+For professional advice, they approached local Renovation Partner Jason Zielinski, who helped them explore their opportunities for renovating.
 Initially, Tim and Emma were focused on updating the kitchen; the cabinetry was dated, and there was no space for their fridge, which had been kept in the nearby laundry room.
 However, as they looked further into the possibilities, they decided to also renovate their laundry room and powder room, alongside making a couple of improvements to the lounge.

 As with every renovation, this one brought its unique challenges.
 As the apartment was part of a complex, the other residents needed to be considered.
 However, Tim and Emma forgot to let their strata manager know about the renovation, and construction happened to commence on the first day of lockdown – an unpleasant surprise for the residents working from home.
 This was apparent mid-way through the noisy process of ripping up tiles when a few residents popped their heads in to enquire about the noise.